-Tenderloin Housing Clinic offer legal representation to former tenants of the Sequoia hotel who are interested in moving back in once the renovation is complete.
+Tenderloin Housing Clinic offers legal representation to former tenants of the Sequoia hotel who are interested in moving back in once renovation is complete.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.

-FROM: Randy Shaw, Attorney of the Tenderloin Housing Clinic DATE: May 29, 1987
+From: Randy Shaw, Attorney of the Tenderloin Housing Clinic

 Sparks does not know when the renovation will be completed.
 Until it is completed and the hotel ready for re-occupancy, there is nothing we can do.
 I will contact you as developments occur.